-addslashesThe core function of the filter
+addslashesThe core role of the filter

 So, which 'predefined characters' will beaddslashesFilter processing?
-In simple terms,addslashesThe filter will automatically add a backslash before the following special characters:\):
+In simple terms,addslashesThe filter will automatically add a backslash before the following special characters (\):

-\):The backslash itself is often an escape character in many contexts.If the literal backslash appears in the string but is not used as an escape character, it may be incorrectly interpreted, affecting the display of the content. - NULL character (NUL, that is)
+3. Backslash (\):The backslash itself is an escape character in many contexts.If a backslash appears in a string in its literal meaning but is not used as an escape character, it may be misinterpreted and affect the display of the content.

-For example, if your content is安企"CMS"afteraddslashesProcessed, it becomes安企\"CMS\".
+For example, if your content is安企"CMS"AfteraddslashesAfter processing, it becomes安企\"CMS\".

 How to useaddslashesFilter